Special Educational Needs & Disabilities (SEND)

 We recognise that you know your children best and welcome your input on their learning and development.
 Where a pupil is receiving SEN support, we will offer opportunities to meet with parents termly to set clear outcomes and review progress towards them, discuss the activities and support that will help achieve them, and identify the responsibilities of the parent, the pupil and the school.
 This will be built in to the Pupil Passport.

 Your child’s views are crucial to the process.
 Wherever possible and age appropriate, children are invited to contribute towards their Pupil Passports.
 When targets are set, these are discussed and negotiated with the child as age appropriate.

 If parents have any concerns regarding Special Educational Needs and Disabilities or inclusion, they are advised to arrange a meeting with the Class Teacher or SENCo.
 If you have any queries or would like to talk to a member of our SEND team, please do not hesitate to contact the school office, who will direct you accordingly.

-At Broadlea Primary School, the SEND team is Mrs Bloomfield (Assistant Head/SENDCO) and Mrs Flower (Assistant SENDCO).
+At Broadlea Primary School, the SENDCo is Mrs Bloomfield (Assistant Head/SENDCO/Inclusion Lead).